Sunday, March 17, 2024

 Monday, May 01, 2023

-The Magic Of Khan
+The Mighty Khan

-Khan Academy is the apotheosis of distance learning and one of the chief miracles of the information age.
+Khan Academy is the apotheosis of K-12 distance learning and one of the chief miracles of the information age.

 Nowhere can one find a larger variety of excellent educational offerings, from Pre-K curricula and grade school standards to AP Art History, APUSH, Differential Equations, and Organic Chemistry.